 SB 332 (Dodd) – Civil liability: prescribed burning operations: gross negligence.
 This bill would provide that no person shall be liable for any fire suppression or other costs otherwise recoverable for a prescribed burn if specified conditions are met.
 The bill would provide that any person whose conduct constitutes gross negligence shall not be entitled to immunity from fire suppression or other costs otherwise recoverable.

 PIFC ACTION: PIFC originally opposed SB 332 due the potentially harmful change to existing law that would allow entities engaging in prescribed burns to operate under a “gross negligence” standard.
 Gross negligence includes a more severe lack of care than ordinary negligence, but not that of blatantly disregarding the law.
 PIFC was able to work with the author’s office to negotiate amendments for SB 332.
-SB 332 provides that, under specific conditions, no person is liable for any fire suppression, rescue or emergency medical services, fire investigation, and other related costs.
-The bill also provides that the grant of immunity from fire suppression or other costs do not apply to any person whose conduct constitutes gross negligence, and it does not affect the ability of a private or public entity plaintiff to bring a civil action against any defendant..
-PIFC now supports this bill.
+The bill provides that, under specific conditions, no person is liable for any fire suppression, rescue or emergency medical services, fire investigation, and other related costs.
+The bill also provides that the grant of immunity from fire suppression or other costs do not apply to any person whose conduct constitutes gross negligence, and it does not affect the ability of a private or public entity plaintiff to bring a civil action against any defendant.
+With the author’s amendments included in the bill, PIFC changed its position from oppose to support.
+This bill was approved by the governor and chaptered.

 AB 506 (Gonzalez, Lorena) – Youth service organizations: mandated reporters.